MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ---
-title: Reliability in an IoT workload
+title: Reliability in your IoT workload
-description: See guidance and recommendations that apply to the reliability pillar in an IoT workload.
+description: See guidance and recommendations that apply to the reliability pillar in a well-architected IoT workload.
 author: dominicbetts
 ms.author: dobett
-ms.date: 07/26/2022
+ms.date: 07/27/2022
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected